 What began as a grassroots effort led by a group of six people from a local community church who, in the fall of 1988, decided to reach out to their neighbor, the Chippewa Falls Middle School, and offer to “help wherever needed,” has since grown and evolved into the program that we are today!

-Mentor Chippewa currently serves students in grades Kindergarten-12 in the public and Catholic schools in the Chippewa area.
+Mentor Chippewa serves students in Kindergarten-12th grade.
 The program operates September-May, during regular school hours.
 Mentoring matches meet one-on-one, one day per week, for 30-minutes.

 Mentoring provides an opportunity for mentors and mentees to connect over common interests, build a relationship, and support each other in times of need.
 This solid foundation enables mentors to empower their mentees to become the very best versions of themselves.